-The present bishop of our diocese is the Right Reverend Mark Strange.
+The present bishop of our diocese is the Most Reverend Mark Strange.

 Bishop Mark was brought up in Aberdeen, attending Hazlehead Academy before moving on to study Theology at Aberdeen University.
 As a boy Bishop Mark had two great loves, one was scouting and the other was performing, either on stage or as a chorister in St Andrew’s, Cathedral.
 Mark’s connection to the Cathedral included the youth club, the badminton club, serving and as one of the youngest members of the vestry.

 Mark met Jane while she was studying English at the University.
 Jane comes from Padiham in Lancashire and was brought up in a devout Roman Catholic family, she remembers looking at the map when she got a place at Aberdeen and just seeing the railway line going on for ever!

 They were married in 1983 and before long found themselves without a home or without work and for two years they travelled from place to place looking for employment.
 Ultimately they arrived in Worcester where the Archdeacon was the father of an old friend, a job as Cathedral verger soon followed for Mark while Jane became a shop assistant for Thorntons.
 A second trip to selection conference saw Mark and Jane off to Lincoln Theological College, Jane once again working in a variety of places to fund Mark’s training.